johnkerl/miller/docs/src/manpage.md

        Map without function: sort({"c":2,"a":3,"b":1}) returns {"a":3,"b":1,"c":2}.
        Map without function: sort({"c":2,"a":3,"b":1}, "v") returns {"b":1,"c":2,"a":3}.
        Map without function: sort({"c":2,"a":3,"b":1}, "vnr") returns {"a":3,"c":2,"b":1}.

+   1msort_collection0m
+        (class=stats #args=1) This is a helper function for the percentiles function; please see its online help for details.

    1msplita0m
         (class=conversion #args=2) Splits string into array with type inference.
 First argument is string to split; second is the separator to split on.